-Google is undoubtedly the leading place where people search for you, your brand, or business and getting accurate details displayed in the knowledge panel can be extremely valuable.
+Google is undoubtedly the leading place where people search for you, your brand, or your business and getting accurate details displayed in the knowledge panel can be extremely valuable.

-Google is letting brands verify their presence and importantly take control of the information that is displayed about them on the Google Knowledge Panel.
+Google is letting brands verify their presence and, importantly, take control of the information that is displayed about them on the Google Knowledge Panel.

 The verification process allows brands and organisations that have a presence on the Google Knowledge panel to claim and provide authoritative feedback on the information and images presented about them.

-Just so that it is clear if you are a local business, you can take control of the information displayed in the Google knowledge panel by claiming your business through Google My Business tool.
-This verification is mostly for brands and public figures that are distinct from the local businesses.
+Just so that it is clear, if you are a local business, you can take control of the information displayed in the Google knowledge panel by claiming your business through the Google My Business tool.
+This verification is mostly for brands and public figures that are distinct from local businesses.

 I recently verified Google Knowledge Panel information for one of the brands, and in this article, I will walk you through the steps involved in the process.
 I hope the screenshots are useful to you along the way.